 This approach also means that your recruitment pool extends way beyond those willing to commute to your office.
 You can source your workforce from anywhere in the country or even globally, widening your potential skill base, as well as allowing for some flexibility when it comes to salaries.

 Of course, there are provisions you will have to make to make all of this possible, but they are quite small in comparison to the potential benefits, provided you do them correctly.

-If they didn’t have them before, your team now will need laptops that they can use wherever they are working.
+If they didn’t have them before, your team now would need laptops and an internet telephone that they can use wherever they are working.
 While it might be tempting to ask them to use their own, if it is acompany laptop, you can ensure that all of the software and security is kept up to date.